 You have created a web application and migrated the web application to Function Compute, and want users to access the web application by using a fixed domain name.

-You build a web application in the Function Compute console and want to use different paths of a domain name to trigger different functions.
+You have built a web application in the Function Compute console and want to use different paths of a domain name to trigger different functions.

 You have created an application, such as a Stable Diffusion application, in the Serverless Application Center of Function Compute and want to access the application by using a fixed domain name.